In a landmark case, a German court convicts an ex-Syrian officer of torture

 "This is the first step in a very long way to achieve justice," says Wassim Mukdad, a Syrian torture survivor and co-plaintiff who now lives in Germany.
 "To experience the verdict against a former colonel in the intelligence forces, it's history being written in front of our eyes."

 In more than 100 court sessions from April 2020 to this month, five federal judges heard over 100 witnesses, including 50 torture survivors, to examine state-sponsored torture in Assad's Syria.
-German authorities arrested Raslan, now 58, in February 2019, four years after after he defected from the Syrian government and fled to Germany.
+German authorities arrested Raslan in February 2019, four years after after he defected from the Syrian government and fled to Germany.

+The court room was packed with Syrian lawyers and activists who had worked for this moment for years.
+The harrowing testimony was noted by the judges.
+The brutality of Syria's Assad regime was also on trial.

 German prosecutors launched the criminal case under the principle of universal jurisdiction, which means a country can prosecute alleged crimes against humanity committed elsewhere.